GalenWright/wright-lab-website/content/authors/john-pham/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Co-supervised Team

 ---
-I am a Summer Co-op Research Student at Dr. Wright's lab.
-This is my third Co-op work semester as a B.Sc.
-Hons.
-(Co-op) in Genetics and Minor in Psychology.
-I am passionate about learning and applying molecular biology and genetic techniques and using bioinformatics to reduce the global burden of diseases.
-I am committed to utilizing my abilities to impact the quality of life of affected individuals positively.

-**Awards/fellowships:**
-- Stem Cell Network Summer Studentship Award (2023)
-- CHRIM Undergraduate Summer Studentship Award (2023)
+John is a Biological Technician for the University of Manitoba for the Drögemöller and Wright Labs.
+John graduated with a B.Sc.
+Combined Major in Microbiology, Immunology, and Computer Science from the University of British Columbia in 2022.

 **Hobbies:**
-- Playing my guitar
+- Reading
-- Playing Pokemon Go
+- Games
+- Watching shows/movies
-- Running
+- Gymming

 **Favourite movie:**
-- Hunger Games
+- Inception